 It was found during the field survey that the larger portion of people going abroad for foreign employment has opted to go there through Manpower Agencies.
-It may have been due to their ignorance about the process involved while going abroad for foreign employment or the Government's policy that people tend to choose such agents for
+It may have been due to their ignorance about the process involved while going abroad for foreign employment or the Government's policy that people tend to choose such agents for arranging all the documents related to going abroad.
+Manpower Agencies process for the employment visas on behalf of the applicant and charge the service fee according to the nature of work in which the applicant is interested in hence bridging the gap between the labour demanding countries and the ever increasing unemployed labour force entering into the labour market here in Nepal.

 Shattered by the political instability, Nepal has been badly hit by the ongoing Maoist activity which is one of the major causes of people opting to go abroad for foreign employment.
 Making an investment to pay the Manpower Agencies for a return of a good placement abroad is the most prominent investments seen these days.
-Investing in such sectors can force an individual to sell his inherited property or get loans on higher interest rates or use all the funds that one has or to use other possible means.
+Investing in such sectors can force an individual to sell his inherited property or get loans on higher interest rates or use all the funds that one had or by any other possible means.

-The survey showed that 43.6 percent of people used their own fund while going abroad for foreign employment followed by 39.8 percent of people who had no other option but to take loans on higher interest rates from the local vendor.
-Similarly, 9.2 percent of people could only proceed forward with the process after they sold their land and property, followed by 2.3 percent people who didn't have to incur any expenses while going abroad and the rest 5.1 percent had gone through other means i.e. their expenses were all incurred by the employer or they had taken interest free loans through their relatives (Table -4.6).
+The survey showed that 43.6 percent of people used their own fund while going abroad for foreign employment followed by 39.8 percent of people who had no other option but to take loans on higher interest states from the local vendor.
+Similarly, 9.2 percent of people could only proceed forward with the process after they sold their land and property, followed by 2.3 percent people who didn't have to incur any expenses while going abroad and the rest 5.1 percent had gone through other means i.e. their expenses were all incurred by the employer or they had taken interest free loans through their relatives (Table -4.7).

-Table - 4.6: Sources of Expenses Incurred
+Table - 4.7: Sources of Expenses Incurred